A Quick Tour

 Sand and Surf

-Corpus Christi The 70 miles of undeveloped beach and habitat at Padre Island National Seashore provide spacious opportunities for camping, fishing, beachcombing, canoeing and kayaking, birding, and windsurfing.
+Corpus Christi The 70 miles of undeveloped beach and habitat at Padre Island National Seashore provide opportunities for camping, fishing, beachcombing, paddling, birding, and windsurfing.

 KINGSVILLE Captain Richard King’s legacy of ranching and conservation lives on at the state’s largest ranch, King Ranch, which offers daily ranch and nature tours.